rubberduck-vba/Rubberduck/CONTRIBUTING.md

 In that room the core team talks about the duck and whatever else comes up.
 N.B.: The rules of the Stack Exchange Network apply to everything you say in that room.
 But basically those are the same rules as those in the [CoC](#Code_of_Conduct).

+Whether you create an issue or a pull request, please avoid using `[` square brackets `]` in the title, and try to be as descriptive (but succinct) as possible.
+Square brackets in titles confuse our chat-bot, and end up rendering in weird broken ways in SE chat.
+Avoid riddles, bad puns and other would-be funny (or NSFW) titles that don't really describe the issue or PR.

 ### Translations

 Rubberduck is Localized in multiple languages.